-- This document contains:

-- o General guidance on using the portal

-- How to submit an application

-- Application details specific to this EOS8 RFA

-- Please review the Request for Applications

-- The Chan Zuckerberg Initiative uses SurveyMonkey Apply (SMApply) as its grants management portal.
+- This document contains: - o General guidance on using the portal - How to submit an application - Application details specific to this EOSS RFA - Please review the Request for Applications. - The Chan Zuckerberg Initiative uses SurveyMonkey Apply (SMApply) as its grants management portal.
 All applications must be submitted through this portal (https://apply.chanzuckerberg.com).
 SMApply is configured to work best using the Google Chrome browser.
 It is recommended that you familiarize yourself with this portal well in advance of any deadlines.
 Deadline extensions will not be granted.

-- Important Dates: We invite applications for consideration for funding during three distinct cycles.
-All dates for the third cycles are subject to change.
-Please sign up for our mailing list to stay updated on these dates as they are announced and future funding opportunities.
+• Important Dates:

-Cycle Portal opening date Application due date Notification of decisions Earliest start date of grant 1 NOW CLOSED June 18, 2019 by 9 am Pacific Time August 1, 2019 by 5 pm Pacific Time Late October 2019 December 1, 2019 2 December 16, 2019 February 4, 2020 Late April 2020 June 1, 2020 3 Mid-June 2020 Early August 2020 Late October 2020 December 1, 2020
+Cycle Portal opening date Application due date Notification of decisions Earliest start date of grant 1 NOW CLOSED June 18, 2019 August 1, 2019 Late October 2019 December 1, 2019 2 NOW CLOSED December 16, 2019 February 4, 2020 May 1, 2020 July 1, 2020 3 June 16, 2020 at 9 am Pacific Time August 4, 2020 by 5 pm Pacific Time November 2020 January 1, 2021